supramee/gensyn-testnet-supra/README.md

 ```
 npm install -g localtunnel
 ```
-- Now use this command to get the password of this website
+- Now use this command to get the password of this website.
 ```
 curl https://loca.lt/mytunnelpassword
 ```